2022-24

 A womb, a cave - it was a place for transformation.
 I felt my spirit stretch.

-Sadly, on the day of the 2024 autumn equinox - day that marked exactly 2 years since first setting it up - my tent was vandalised and set on fire.
+On the day of the 2024 autumn equinox - day that marked exactly 2 years since first setting it up - my tent was vandalised, the canvas torn apart and roof partially set on fire.

 Perhaps it is a one of a kind piece that exists in the liminal space where art is embodied.
 Perhaps it belongs to the realm of activism.
 I feel no need to define it.